-- review the administration and expenditure of the Australian Security Intelligence Organisation (ASIO), Australian Secret Intelligence Service (ASIS), Australian Geospatial-Intelligence Organisation (AGO), Defence Intelligence Organisation (DIO), Australian Signals Directorate (ASD) and Office of National Assessments (ONA), including their annual financial statements.
+- reviewing the administration and expenditure of the Australian Security Intelligence Organisation (ASIO), Australian Secret Intelligence Service (ASIS), Australian Geospatial-Intelligence Organisation (AGO), Defence Intelligence Organisation (DIO), Australian Signals Directorate (ASD) and Office of National Intelligence (ONI), including their annual financial statements;

-- review any matter in relation to ASIO, ASIS, AGO, DIO, ASD or ONA referred to the Committee by the responsible Minister or a resolution of either House of the Parliament
+- reviewing any matter in relation to ASIO, ASIS, AGO, DIO, ASD or ONI referred to the Committee by the responsible Minister or by a resolution of either House of the Parliament;

-- monitor and to review the performance by the Australian Federal Police (AFP) of its functions under Part 5.3 of the Criminal Code (terrorism)
+- monitoring, and reviewing the performance by the Australian Federal Police (AFP) of its functions under Part 5.3 of the Criminal Code (terrorism);

-- review, by 7 March 2018, the operation, effectiveness and implications of the following:
+- reviewing, by 7 January 2021, the operation, effectiveness and implications of the following:

 - sections 119.2 and 119.3 of the Criminal Code ("declared area" provisions)

-- review–for the sole purpose of assessing and making recommendations on the overall operation and effectiveness of the mandatory data retention regime - any matter that relates to the retained data activities of ASIO and is included in ASIO's annual report
+- reviewing - for the sole purpose of assessing and making recommendations on the overall operation and effectiveness of the mandatory data retention regime - any matter that relates to the retained data activities of ASIO and is included in ASIO's annual report;

-- review–for the sole purpose of assessing and making recommendations on the overall operation and effectiveness of the mandatory data retention regime - any matter that relates to the retained data activities of the AFP in relation to offences against Part 5.3 of the Criminal Code (terrorism) and is set out in the AFP's annual report on access to telecommunications data
+- reviewing - for the sole purpose of assessing and making recommendations on the overall operation and effectiveness of the mandatory data retention regime - any matter that relates to the retained data activities of the AFP in relation to offences against Part 5.3 of the Criminal Code (terrorism) and is set out in the AFP's annual report on access to telecommunications data;

-- review, by 1 December 2019, the operation, effectiveness and implications of sections 33AA, 35, 35AA and 35A of the Australian Citizenship Act 2007 (regarding the cessation of Australian citizenship) and any other provision of that Act as far as it relates to those sections;
+- reviewing by, 1 December 2019, the operation, effectiveness and implications of sections 33AA, 35, 35AA and 35A of the Australian Citizenship Act 2017 (regarding the cessation of Australian Citizenship) and any other provision of that Act as far as it relates to those sections;

-- reviewing the intelligence gathering and assessment priorities of ASIO, ASIS, AGO, DIO, ASD or ONA;
+- reviewing the intelligence gathering and assessment priorities of ASIO, ASIS, AGO, DIO, ASD or ONI;

-- reviewing the sources of information, other operational assistance or operational methods available to ASIO, ASIS, AGO, DIO, ASD or ONA;
+- reviewing the sources of information, other operational assistance or operational methods available to ASIO, ASIS, AGO, DIO, ASD or ONI;

 - reviewing particular operations that have been, are being or are proposed to be undertaken by ASIO, ASIS, AGO, DIO or ASD;

-- reviewing an aspect of the activities of ASIO, ASIS, AGO, DIO, ASD or ONA that does not affect an Australian person;
+- reviewing an aspect of the activities of ASIO, ASIS, AGO, DIO ASD or ONI that does not affect Australians;

-- reviewing the rules made under section 15 of the Act (to protect privacy of Australians);
+- reviewing the rules made under section 15 of the IS Act (to protect privacy of Australians);

-- conducting inquiries into individual complaints about the activities of ASIO, ASIS, AGO, DIO, ASD or ONA;
+- conducting inquiries into individual compliants about the activities of ASIO, ASIS, AGO, DIO, ASD or ONI;

-- reviewing the content of, or conclusions reached in, assessments or reports made by DIO or ONA, or reviewing sources of information on which such assessments or reports are based
+- reviewing the content of, or conclusions reached in, assessments or reports made by DIO or ONI, or reviewing the sources of information on which such assessments or reports are based;

-- reviewing the coordination and evaluation activities undertaken by ONA
+- reviewing the coordination and evaluation activities undertaken by ONI;

 - reviewing sensitive operational information or operational methods available to the AFP; or